2. Numeric vectors#

 *

-” being one of:“
+” being one of:d

-” (probability density function, PDF),“
+(probability density function, PDF),p

-” (generation of random deviates; already mentioned);
+(generation of random deviates; already mentioned above);

-discrete distributions, i.e., those whose possible outcomes can be easily enumerated (e.g., some integers).
+discrete distributions, i.e., those whose possible outcomes can easily be enumerated (e.g., some integers):

 *binom